ericcombiolab/Pangaea/README.md

 nohup docker run  -v $PWD/Pangaea/example/:/example -u $(id -u):$(id -g)  jmelody/pangaea:std /bin/bash /app/run_test.sh -1 /example/reads1.fq.gz -2 /example/reads2.fq.gz -sp /example/contigs.fa -lc /example/flye-input-contigs.fa -at /example/athena.asm.fa -o /example/pangaea -c 5 &
 ```
 Please remember set ```-u $(id -u):$(id -g)``` to avoid using root user.
 Otherwise the Pangaea/example directory will also be root permission.
+If you got error when running Docker.
+Please: 1. check the log file ```example/pangaea/log```.
+You can also open a issue and share the log file with us.
+Or, 2. you can run/follow the script ```build.sh``` which will create a conda envrionment and build the necessary packages step by step.

 ## Installation